SergPerep/tasklist/setup/setup-guide.md

 For more information about sessions read [express-session documentation](https://github.com/expressjs/session).

 ### MongoDB
-These are variables that allow server to connect to mongoDB.
+These variables allow server to connect to mongoDB.
 You should find them in your mongoDB account.

 Below is an example.
 Your values going to be different.
 ```